JANHAVIKULKARNI12/HOMELESSNESS_PREVENTION/README.md

                                                  Homeless Prevention Web Application

 Overview :
-The Homeless Prevention Web Application is a multi-user platform designed to assist homeless individuals by connecting them with donors and volunteers, while also providing admin functionalities to manage the system.
-It offers an organized solution for identifying and responding to homelessness emergencies, gathering donations, and providing shelters.
-The application facilitates seamless interaction among individuals, guests, donors, and administrators through a secure backend and user-friendly interface.
+The Homeless Prevention Web Application is a multi-user platform aimed at supporting individuals facing homelessness by linking them with donors and volunteers.
+It also includes administrative features to manage the system.
+The app provides a structured approach to identifying and addressing homelessness emergencies, coordinating donations, and offering shelter services.
+With a secure backend and an intuitive user interface, it enables smooth interactions between individuals, guests, donors, and administrators.

 Features :